uzielweb/joomla5_hello_module/README.md

 # Joomla 5 Hello Module
 Hello is a scaffolding Joomla 5 Module

-## NOW YOU CAN CREATE YOUR OWN MODULE IN A EASY AY USING THE MODULEMODIFIER.PHP FILE INSIDE THIS PROJECT
+## NOW YOU CAN CREATE YOUR OWN MODULE IN A EASY WAY USING THE MODULEMODIFIER.PHP FILE INSIDE THIS PROJECT
 - put in any folder project for your better management .
 Eg: D:\Laragon\www\mygenerators\modulegenerator\

 ## This is the default Joomla 5 Module structure